 All new employees are screened through E-Verify, an online identity and immigration status verification system.
 HR will let you know if there are any problems getting E-Verify approval.
 E-Verify process >>

-When you arrive or if you change your status, you should check in with Mary Andrews, Emory's non-immigrant tax specialist.
-You should provide your name, country of citizenship, non-immigrant status, and contact information, and she will provide information about appropriate tax withholdings and any tax treaties that may apply to you.
+When you arrive or if you change your status, you should contact Emory's non-resident tax specialists and provide your name, country of citizenship, non-immigrant status, and contact information, and they will provide information about appropriate tax withholdings and any tax treaties that may apply to you.

 If you don't already have one, you'll need to apply for a social security number—but don't do this until you've been in the US for at least 10 business days.
 Social security info >>